7 Great Lessons You Can Learn From Earth Day 2022

 Roughly half of Earth’s tropical forests have already been cleared, taking away habitats for animals, plants, and people while also absorbing carbon dioxide from the atmosphere.
 Reforestation can provide jobs to millions, stabilize land, prevent erosion, landslides, mudslides, natural disasters, increase soil quality, and so much more.

-5. No Wildlife, No Humans
+Lesson 5: No Wildlife, No Humans

-6. The Power Of Community
+Lesson 6: The Power of Community

 By addressing goals that build up the community such as equal rights, fair pay, equal representation, and more, communities can affect real change.
 Not only does it help to make the community a better place, but these policies and changes can work their way through local government and influence others to do the same.

-7. We Cannot Prevent What We Don’t Understand
+Lesson 7: We Cannot Prevent What We Don’t Understand

-What You Can Do To Make An Impact This Earth Day
+What You Can Do to Make an Impact This Earth Day

 It may seem like the actions of one won’t make a difference, but that’s far from the truth.

-You have a voice.
+- You have a voice

-You have buying power.
+- You have buying power.

-You have a community.
+- You have a community.

 You’ll find that as you spend your time getting involved in organizations that help our planet you’ll find tons of amazing people doing the same.

-How To Get Involved This Earth Day
+How to Get Involved in Earth Day 2024

 Photo by earthday.org

-Host a cleanup (beach, highway, park)
+Host a cleanup (Beach, highway, park)

 Support Women-Owned & BIPOC Businesses

-Donate to social justice organizations
+Donate to environmental organizations

-Volunteer your time at a local organization (food pantry, animal shelter, women's shelter)
+Volunteer your time at a local organization (Food pantry, animal shelter, women’s shelter)

 Volunteer to help local wildlife